BWV Anh.: 21st century

 As of mid-2018 the Bach Digital website started to implement the new numbers of the next edition of the Bach-Werke-Verzeichnis.
-The editors of this third edition of the Bach-Werke-Verzeichnis (projected to be published in 2020) recognise that the BWV Anh. has become largely unworkable, calling for a new approach.
+The editors of this third edition of the Bach-Werke-Verzeichnis (BWV³: officially presented to the public on June 13, 2022, during the Leipzig Bachfest) recognised that the BWV Anh. had become largely unworkable, calling for a new approach.